foo123/editor-grammar/grammar-reference.md

 1. Specification is at the same time both **concise** and **detailed, self-contained** (this is achieved by modeling all necessary features of a language in a symbolic way, see below).
 2. Specifications can be **extended / merged / combined** to **construct new specifications** for variations, dialects, composite languages, with minimum effort (this is achieved by the appropriate format for a specification and how/what it models, see below).
-3. The model is **based on interfaces** for/between analyser and renderer, while implementations can vary as needed.
+3. The model is **based on interfaces** for analyser and renderer, while (underlying) implementations can vary as needed.
 This **decouples highlighting specifications from underlying implementations** and differences between platforms,editors,languages and so on..
-4. Optionaly, a specification can be **directly transformed into hard code** (highlight mode source code for a language) and be used directly (in place of analyser) without re-doing the first 2 stages (specification - analyser).
+4. Optionaly, a specification can be **directly transformed into hard code** (highlight mode source code for a language) and be used directly (in place of analyser) without re-doing the first 2 stages (`specification - analyser`).

-The format for a specification should be such that is widely supported, is textual or also has a equivalent strictly-textual representation, is concise, and enables compositions operations. `JSON` is such a format (and ubiquitous in javascript-based projects) and is the format used by the `grammar` (`specification`).
+The format for a specification should be such that is widely supported, is textual or also has a equivalent strictly-textual representation, is concise, and enables composition operations. `JSON` is such a format (and ubiquitous in javascript-based projects) and is the format used by the `grammar` (`specification`).

 In order for a (grammar) specification for (programming) language highlight to be detailed and self-contained (to be re-usable and flexible under the most general conditions), and also concise, it should model all available types of tokens/actions which play a part in the code and the way it is highlighted (usualy not modeled by other approaches or other grammar specifications).